bcaffo/regmodsbook/manuscript/12_multiple_variables.md

 # Multiple variables and model selection
 [Watch this video before beginning.](https://youtu.be/zfhNo8uNBho?list=PLpl-gQkQivXjqHAJd2t-J_One_fYE55tC)

-This chapter represents a challenging question: "How do we chose what to variables to include in a regression model?".
+This chapter represents a challenging question: "How do we choose what to variables to include in a regression model?".
 Sadly, no single easy answer exists and the most reasonable answer would be "It depends.".
 These concepts bleed into ideas of machine learning, which is largely